Satipo road – Colibri Cloud Forest

 - Raise funds for the project attracting donations and deposits for future trips.

 - Initial recce trip once the travel ban within Peru has been lifted.
-This is hopefully by mid-August to early September.
+This is hopefully by mid-October.
 Local birdwatchers from Lima can join for a reduced cost.
 Gunnar will meet with all the key players and stakeholders.

 - Additional weekend visit when the community holds their monthly “asamblea” (community meeting) – usually on the third Sunday of the month.

 - After all this, and with the bona vista from the municipality, Kolibri Expeditions and the community Calabaza-Apaya comes to an agreement and create a partnership.

 Become a volunteer

 Once the coronavirus pandemic has blown over we are ready to receive birders to volunteer to help run the lodge on a daily basis and do regular updates with photos of birds, plants, butterflies, etc to the Social Media channels to promote the area.
 Volunteers will also help to teach English to locals and Kolibri Expeditions staff.

 We shall open two volunteer spaces on a three-week basis.
 Volunteers may also be contracted in the future as bird guides for Kolibri Expeditions and 7 Wonders Birding.
 It is really a dream position.
 The birder gets some of the best birding in Peru and has a chance also to become a guide.

 How to contribute?

 Smaller amounts can be donations, and larger amounts can be deposits for your future Satipo road trip.
 It is not as easy as I had thought to set up ways to receive funding swiftly and without larger fees.
 But here are the ways I have come up with so far.

 - 1. Deposit to our bank in Peru.
 This shall be the fastest way to get money to us.